 There are lots of honeymoon voucher websites out there like Honey Fund or Honey Miles where you can create your own gift list and include honeymoon elements such as: romantic dinner for 2 – £50, 2 x nights accommodation in luxury villa – £300, etc. We did this for our honeymoon and ended up with most of it being paid for!
 (We went to Thailand backpacking so it was a sort of frugal honeymoon apart from the flights.)

-What do you think you could cut back on without compromising the big day?
+How do you think you could save money on weddings?
 If you’re already married what was the biggest expense that you wish you had cut back on?

 - Would you sell your wedding dress?

 - My top 10 list of budget make up products

 - UK wedding average costs – Ideal Bride Magazine and UK Wedding Belles